Boston Terrier Breed Characteristics

-Their wide grins reveal joyful spirits, while their playful nature makes them delightful companions, especially around children.
+Their expressive faces and endearing charm captivate all the pet enthusiasts.
+Their wide grins reveal the joyful spirit that these dogs possess, while their playful nature makes them delightful companions, especially for children.

 Height